Complacency in the workplace isn’t just a productivity killer—it’s a silent epidemic that drains creativity, morale, and innovation.

 8 Steps to Overcome Workplace Complacency

-Don’t fret!
-All is not lost.
-You can re-engage your team in many ways.
-However, beware of pitfalls.
-Over 70% of all major transformation efforts fail because organizations do not take a holistic approach to change themselves.
+There are many ways to re-engage your team.
+Just remember to beware of pitfalls.
+Over 70% of all major transformation efforts fail because organizations do not take a holistic approach to changing themselves.

 Enter Kotter’s 8-Step Process for Leading Change: